-My philosophy of teaching is inseparable from my view of historical thinking.
-To think like a historian means to consider questions with contingency in mind; that is, to recognize the possibility of limitations, even of explanations that appear to be comprehensive.
+My philosophy of teaching is inseparable from this view of historical thinking.
 For me, moving students from a passive focus on data (the battle of so-and-so happened in such-and-such a year, et cetera) to an active and critical engagement with sources, is of paramount importance.
 Students must never leave my classroom assuming an unproblematic relationship between “the facts” as they are transmitted and the process by which they come to us.
-History in my classroom is the story of “the changing past,” to recall the title of Ken Smith’s magisterial work on South African historiography—complex, contested, and fundamental to our understanding of what is “real” in a particular time and place.
+History in my classroom is the story of “the changing past” (with apologies to Ken Smith)—complex, contested, and fundamental to our understanding of what is “real” in a particular time and place.

-Because history is common to all—we all participate in it, and we all interpret it in some way—it is a profoundly humanistic discipline.
+Because history is common to all—we all participate in it, and we all interpret it—it is a profoundly humanistic discipline.
 This is why class discussion is so important to me.
-By engaging with the perspectives of others students not only consider various points of view but become aware of the ways others have struggled with the same ideas at different times and places.
+By engaging with the perspectives of others, students not only consider various points of view but become aware of the ways others have struggled with the same ideas at different times and places.
 This in turn cultivates empathy—an appreciation of the fact that the people who inhabit the past were complete in their humanity, with all the complexity and contradiction that entails.